Enhancing CVRP Solver through LLM-driven Automatic Heuristic Design: Experiment

 We compare the designed heuristics with two state-of-the-art methods: HGS~\citep{vidal2022hybrid} and AILS-II~\citep{maximo2024ails}.
 HGS is a representative population-based memetic method that combines a genetic algorithm with local search.
 AILS-II is the advanced version of AILS, representing a recent single-solution-based method that utilizes an iterated local search framework.

-We also compare two hand-crafted variants of AILS-AHD: AILS-C and AILS-S to further demonstrate the superior of our automatic designed heuristics.
-AILS-C and AILS-S have exactly the same uses the K-nearest heuristic, while uses the sequence-based heuristic.
+We also compare two hand-crafted variants of AILS-AHD: AILS-C and AILS-S to further demonstrate the superiority of our automatically designed heuristics.
+AILS-C uses the K-nearest heuristic, while AILS-S uses the sequence-based heuristic.